carycheng/merchant-store/README.md

 **MongoDB**

 - NOTE: The install MongoDB link in the install guide below is not correct, when downloading please refer to this link [here](https://www.mongodb.com/try/download/community).
-The rest of the guide is really helpful.
+The rest of the guide is really helpful however.

 - This application uses MongoDB to store customer information as well as the Stripe Customer ID associated with each customer.
 Thankfully, it's pretty easy to set up.
 Please follow the set up steps [here](https://treehouse.github.io/installation-guides/mac/mongo-mac.html).
 I used the  ``Install and Run MongoDB by Downloading it Manually`` section and found it really helpful.

-**Stripe API Key**
+**Stripe API Keys**

-- Lastly, please be sure to have your Stripe API Test Key Token on hand!
+- Lastly, please be sure to have both your publishable test key and secret test key on hand!

 ### Installation